microsoft/Accera/docs/Tutorials/Optimized_MatMul.md

 plan = schedule.create_plan(target)
 ```

 Add caching.
-We use an input cache for array B that exceeds our threshold.
-The B matrix cache will be packed according to the access pattern specified by the schedule.
-We use an input/output cache for array C. See [Section 5 caching](TODO:…) for more information:
+We use an input cache for array `B` that exceeds our threshold.
+The `B` cache will be packed according to the access pattern specified by the schedule.
+We use an input/output cache for array `C`.
+See [Section 5 caching](../Manual/06%20Plans%20-%20Caching.md) for more information:
 ```python
 # Cache the B array by prefetching and packing the memory footprint along slices of the jj dimension.
 plan.cache(B, jj)